JetBrains/teamcity-sdk-docs/topics/developing-plugins-using-maven.md

 ## Open API in Maven Repository

-TeamCity Open API is available as a set of Maven artifacts residing in the JetBrains Maven repository ([https://download.jetbrains.com/teamcity-repository](https://download.jetbrains.com/teamcity-repository)).
+TeamCity Open API is available as a set of Maven artifacts residing in the [JetBrains Maven repository](https://download.jetbrains.com/teamcity-repository](https://download.jetbrains.com/teamcity-repository)).
 Add this fragment to the `<repositories>` section of your pom file to access it:

 ```shell